boxyhq/website/docs/jackson/saml-flow.md

 #### OpenId Connect support

 Jackson also supports the [OIDC flow](https://openid.net/specs/openid-connect-core-1_0.html).
 By including `openid` in the `scope` param, an additional `id_token` is returned from the token endpoint which contains the user claims: `id, email, firstName, and lastName`.
 To enable the flow on Jackson, be sure to configure the keys and algorithm in [OpenID configuration](deploy/env-variables.md#openid-configuration).
+If the authentication request contained `nonce` then it is passed unmodified to the ID Token, which the client can use to validate and mitigate replay attacks.

 ## 4. SAML SLO